project-gemmi/gemmi/docs/xtal.rst

   It is used in the SPGGEN_ program.

-* The Hall notation (``-I 4bd 2c 3``), first proposed by Sydney R. Hall in 1981, is short (3-16 characters), unambiguous and looks nice.
+* The Hall notation (``-I 4bd 2c 3``), first proposed by Sydney R. Hall in 1981, is short (up to 16 characters for all settings in ITfC, up to 32 characters for full change-of-basis notation in :file:`syminfo.lib`), unambiguous and looks nice.
   The notation can be interpreted by a few libraries:

   * SgInfo_ and SgLite_ (old C libraries from Ralf W. Grosse-Kunstleve